MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/tutorials/graphical-mode/index.md

 The class loader is set with delegation parent last for Liberty profile and WebSphere Application Server, and for all MobileFirst applications.
 This setting is to avoid conflicts between the classes packaged in the MobileFirst applications and the classes of the application server.
 Forgetting to set the class loader delegation to parent last is a frequent source of error in manual installation.
 For Apache Tomcat, this declaration is not needed.

 In Liberty profile, a common library is added to the application for decrypting passwords that are passed as JNDI properties.
 The Server Configuration Tool defines two mandatory JNDI properties for the administration service: **mfp.config.service.user** and **mfp.config.service.password**.
 They are used by the administration service to connect to the live update service with its REST API.
 More JNDI properties can be defined to tune the application or adapt it to your installation particularities.
-For more information, see [List of JNDI properties for MobileFirst Server administration service](../configuring-mobilefirst-server/jndi).
+For more information, see [List of JNDI properties for MobileFirst Server administration service](../../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service).

 The Server Configuration Tool also defines the JNDI properties (the URL and the OAuth parameters to register the confidential clients) for the communication with the push service.
 The data source to the database that contains the tables for the administration service is declared, as well as a library for its JDBC driver.

 #### Live update service
 The live update service stores information about the runtime and application configurations.
 It is controlled by the administration service and must always run on the same server as the administration service.
-The context root is **context_root_of_admin_serverconfig**.
+The context root is **context\_root\_of\_admin\_serverconfig**.
 As such, it is **mfpadminconfig**.
 The administration service assumes that this convention is respected to create the URL of its requests to the REST services of the live update service.

 The class loader is set with delegation parent last as discussed in the administration service section.

 The live update service has one security role, **admin_config**.
 A user must be mapped to that role.
 Its password and login must be provided to the administration service with the JNDI property: **mfp.config.service.user** and **mfp.config.service.password**.
-For information about the JNDI properties, see [List of JNDI properties for MobileFirst Server administration service](../configuring-mobilefirst-server/jndi) and [List of JNDI properties for MobileFirst Server live update service](../configuring-mobilefirst-server/jndi).
+For information about the JNDI properties, see [List of JNDI properties for MobileFirst Server administration service](../../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service) and [List of JNDI properties for MobileFirst Server live update service](../../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-live-update-service).

 It also needs a data source with JNDI name on Liberty profile.
-The convention is **context_root_of_config_server/jdbc/ConfigDS**.
+The convention is **context\_root\_of\_config\_server/jdbc/ConfigDS**.
 In this tutorial, it is defined as **mfpadminconfig/jdbc/ConfigDS**.
 In an installation by the Server Configuration Tool or with Ant tasks, the tables of the live update service are in the same database and schema as the tables of the administration service.
 The user to access these tables is also the same.

 #### MobileFirst Operations Console
 MobileFirst Operations Console is declared with the same security roles as the administration service.
 The users that are mapped to the security roles of MobileFirst Operations Console must also be mapped to the same security role of the administration service.
 Indeed, MobileFirst Operations Console runs queries to the administration service on the behalf of the console user.

 The Server Configuration Tool positions one JNDI property, **mfp.admin.endpoint**, that indicates how the console connects to the administration service.
-The default value set by the Server Configuration Tool is **'*://*:*/mfpadmin'**.
+The default value set by the Server Configuration Tool is `*://*:*/mfpadmin`.
 The setting means that it must use the same protocol, host name, and port as the incoming HTTP request to the console, and the context root of the administration service is /mfpadmin.
 If you want to force the request to go though a web proxy, change the default value.
-For more information about the possible values for this URL, or for information about other possible JNDI properties, see [List of JNDI properties for MobileFirst Server administration service](../configuring-mobilefirst-server/jndi).
+For more information about the possible values for this URL, or for information about other possible JNDI properties, see [List of JNDI properties for MobileFirst Server administration service](../../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service).

 The class loader is set with delegation parent last as discussed in the administration service section.